simonsirak/operating-systems/theory/3-limited-direct-execution.md

 The hardware then jumps to the trap handler, which is essentially a procedure in the OS.
 If this was any interrupt, then this ensures that the current state of A is preserved.
 Saving to the kernel stack is necessary because the routine performed via the trap handler uses those registers.
-2. The OS performs the switch.
-It saves the registers of A onto its process structure (using the kernel stack of A saved in the previous step).
-Note that if the trap was NOT a context switch, then the trap would do its business, return-from-trap, and step 3 would be carried out on the process A -- no need to save the state (i.e the context, which was originally saved to the kernel stack) to the process structure.
-That is only necessary because this is a context switch, so the interrupt has to save the kernel stack to the process structure.
-I don't really get WHY you need to save the context to the process structure if you already have the kernel stack saved in the process structure.
+2. The OS performs the switch by entering the trap handler (which makes us use the kernel stack instead of the user space stack).
+It chooses the other process B using some policy.
+It then saves the state of all registers at that point in the trap handler to the process of A, and loads the registers of B. That way, we resume the context switch as process B. saves the registers of A onto its process structure (using the kernel stack of A saved in the previous step).
-3. The hardware restores registers from the kernel stack of B and resumes execution of that process.
+3. The hardware restores user registers from the kernel stack of B (i.e registers of the actual process) and resumes execution of that process.